woodwirk/hugo-beryllium/README.md

 # Hugo Beryllium

 This theme started out as a derivative of [the `hugo-lithium` theme from Yihui Xie](https://github.com/yihui/hugo-lithium).
 I changed the intent enough that I thought it was no longer lithium, so here it is: `hugo-beryllium`.

+## Note

+Most of this theme was developed using Hugo v0.78.1/extended, which is quite old by the time you're reading this.
+Some features may need revision for full compatibility with current versions of Hugo.

 ## Features
 - Offline search (`fuse.js`)